Returning Students: Course Login

 Speed

-The key to avoiding accidents caused by unsafe speed is obvious: Slow down.
-Be aware of posted limits, road conditions, and the weather, and adjust your speed accordingly.
+To prevent accidents caused by speeding, simply remember: Slow down.
+Pay attention to posted limits, road conditions, and weather, and adjust your speed as needed.

 Lesson Summary